daos-stack/daos/docs/admin/administration.md

 ```
 &&& RAS EVENT id: [swim_rank_dead] ts: [2021-11-21T13:32:31.747408+0000] host: [wolf-112.wolf.hpdd.intel.com] type: [STATE_CHANGE] sev: [NOTICE] msg: [SWIM marked rank as dead.] pid: [253454] tid: [1] rank: [6] inc: [63a058833280000]
 ```

-!!! note
-    An incarnation of an engine (engine is identified by a rank) is an internal sequence number used to order aliveness events related to this engine.
-It is increased (but usually not incremented just by one, since it's implemented with an HLC timestamp) whenever the engine stops and starts as well as when the engine learns that others are suspecting its aliveness (i.e., SWIM protocol activity).

 ### Event List